koptelovmax/gaussianprocess/track.md

 - Meeting with supervisers

 ### Why
-- To discuss directions I should follow and getting answers to my questions
+- To discuss directions I should follow and to get answers to my questions

 ### What has learned
 - Stationary process - correlation depends on distance between two points only